uio-carpentry/organisational/workshop_operations/onboarding-checklist.md

 - [ ] Edit the necessary parts by following README.md "Customizing Your Website"
 - [ ] The website will be automatically created
 - [ ] Send the link to the website to carpadmin @ swcarpentry dot uio dot no – the coordinators will create an event on the University Library's course catalogue and create a registration form
-- [ ] Submit your workshop to the Carpentries database by following the instructions on this website https://amy.carpentries.org/forms/self-organised/
+- [ ] Submit your workshop to the Carpentries database by following the instructions on this website https://amy.carpentries.org/forms/self-organised/ – the Regional Coordinator will check if everything is correct.
 ---

 ### **How do I get in contact with workshop participants?**